 Last year I only made it to the shorts but I'm hoping to see a couple of these.
 I found an unfinished post from last year in which I'd intended to mention a short film directed by Japanese American Matthew Hashiguchi titled People Aren't All Bad.
 He interviews local ITF tennis player, Yutaka Kobayashi, about what it was like being incarcerated by the US government as a teenager.
 The film was really short (only 4 minutes) but powerful.
 Photos of Japanese Americans being sent off to camp and racist tableaus were intercut with video of Mr. Kobayashi.
 When the film ended on the punchline, "People aren't all bad," and the credits started rolling, the audience seemed confused.
 I wished the film were longer.
 I was sure Mr. Kobayashi had much more to say.

-In Googling for my post, I discovered that Mr. Kobayashi was also interviewed as part of the UMass Boston's Institute for Asian American Studies' oral history project, From Confinement to College: Video Oral Histories of Japanese American Students During WWI.
+In Googling for my post, I discovered that Mr. Kobayashi was also interviewed as part of the UMass Boston's Institute for Asian American Studies' oral history project, From Confinement to College: Video Oral Histories of Japanese American Students During WWII.
 He does indeed have a lot to say.